Honor Rising: Japan 2019

 Honor Rising: Japan 2019 was a two-day professional wrestling supershow event co-produced by the Japanese New Japan Pro-Wrestling (NJPW) and the American Ring of Honor (ROH) promotions.
 The shows took place on February 22 and 23, 2019, at the Korakuen Hall in Tokyo, Japan and were streamed live on NJPW World.

-Continuing the partnership between NJPW and ROH, these will be the fourth annual Honor Rising: Japan shows.
+Continuing the partnership between NJPW and ROH, these were the final Honor Rising: Japan shows.

 Storylines

 Honor Rising: Japan 2019 will feature professional wrestling matches, involving different wrestlers from pre-existing scripted feuds, plots and storylines that play out on ROH's and NJPW's television programs.
 Wrestlers portray villains or heroes as they follow a series of events that build tension and culminate in a wrestling match or series of matches.